Remembering John Seigenthaler

 Godspeed, Mr. Seigenthaler.
 Thank you for your stories, your generosity, and your humanity.
 And thanks for helping me schlep my gear.

-Our film needs your help!
-Please consider a $5, $10, $25, or larger gift to help us finish "Chipping Away" in 2015.
+This important documentary work-in-progress needs your help!
+If you care about the untold stories of African American artists, please consider a $100, $50, or $25 gift to help us finish "Chipping Away".
 Your tax deductible donation will go toward expenses of editing, licensing of image rights, and music.
 Learn more here.

 - “That’s Miss Wootton.
 I put her on the pot!” gr...